dit-calendar/dit-calendar.github.io/README.md

 Careful! **This application is still in beta** and will be further developed after some feedback from you.

+:deciduous_tree: All programs have been developed with resource-saving in mind.
+For example the application will sleep after some time if nobody is using it, and wake up as soon as someone interacts with the ui or the bot.

 ## source code of the project
 this part is only interesting for developers
 ### dit-calendar-server [![Build Status](https://travis-ci.org/dit-calendar/dit-calendar-server.svg?branch=master)](https://travis-ci.org/dit-calendar/dit-calendar-server)